-A YA graphic novel about unlikely friends—a tin man seeking a heart and a high schooler trying to come to terms with the death of her grandmother
+A debut YA graphic novel about unlikely friends, Justin Madson’s Tin Man is the story of the title character seeking a heart and a high schooler trying to come to terms with the death of her grandmother.

 Equal parts The Iron Giant, The Wizard of Oz, Edward Scissorhands, and Freaks and Geeks, Tin Man is a story about finding friendship in the unlikeliest of places.

 “Creatively explores growing up, loneliness, and loss . . .
 The bright, angular illustrations emphasize the isolation and yearning felt by the three protagonists as they weather small-town life.” —Horn Book

 "There’s plenty of heart, and not just the mechanical kind, in this spare, sensitive friendship tale."Kirkus Reviews

 "This Wonderful Wizard of Oz–inspired graphic novel creatively explores growing up, loneliness, and loss. . .The bright, angular illustrations emphasize the isolation and yearning felt by the three protagonists as they weather small-town life."The Horn Book Magazine

 "Madson’s art is consistent, and his characters are especially relatable."?School Library Journal